BRITISH 2YO RACING - GLOSSARY

 CRIB-BITER See Stall Vices.

-Activity whereby a horse grabs hold of a structure (door edge, side of the food tray (i.e. the 'crib' and hence the name), etc.), arches it neck pulls on it.
+Activity whereby a horse grabs hold of a structure (door edge, side of the food tray (i.e. the 'crib' and hence the name), etc.), arches its neck and pulls on it.
 A displacement activity and can be detrimental to the development of the racehorse.
 The horse often takes in gulps of air (see Wind-sucker) during this activity and this can affect feeding, digestion and general wellbeing.

 < Back to Top of Page